 Strategic Leadership for Schools in a Changing Environment: This is a one-week leadership development programme offered once a year for principals of secondary schools.
 The programme is also integrated with research into secondary education through the development of case studies.

-In addition, members of the RJMCEI hold sponsored programmes for administrators and technical education administrators.
-In the last three years, programmes for principals of engineering colleges in Gujarat, government Education Department officers, principals of government secondary schools and principals of Industrial Training Institutes have been held.
+In addition, members of the RJMCEI hold sponsored and open-enrolment programmes for administrators and technical education administrators.
+In the last three years, programmes for directors of management schools, principals of engineering colleges in Gujarat, government Education Department officers, principals of government secondary schools and principals of Industrial Training Institutes have been held.

 Some of the more important projects undertaken by the RJMCEI are listed below.